rahul-gharat/dronahq-docs/docs/git-sync.md

 1. Begin by creating a Git repository on your preferred Git service account.

 2. In the repository, locate and copy the `SSH URL` provided.
-This URL is essential for connecting your app in the studio to the Git repository.
+This URL is essential for connecting your app in the DronaHQ to the Git repository.

    * GitHub SSH URL -